Glossary of Key Terms

 Freshwater | All permanent and temporary freshwater bodies as well as saline water bodies that are not directly connected to the oceans. |

-Goal | A high-level statement of ambition, including a timeframe. |
+Goal | A high-level statement of ambition, including a timeframe.
+Science Based Targets for Nature: Initial Guidance for Business.
+September 2020. |

 Habitat | The area, characterised by its abiotic and biotic properties, that is habitable by a particular species.
 Keith, D et al (2020) IUCN Global Ecosystem Typology 2.0: Descriptive profiles for biomes and ecosystem functional groups |